AdobeDocs/experience-manager-cloud-service.it-IT/help/implementing/developing/extending/experience-fragments.md

 >[!NOTE]
 >
->Per ulteriori informazioni su come ottenere un risolutore delle risorse tramite un utente di servizi, consultate Utenti di servizi in AEM.
+>Per ulteriori informazioni su come ottenere un risolutore di risorse tramite un utente di servizi, vedi Utenti di servizi in AEM.

 <!--
 >For more information on how to get a resource resolver through a service user see [Service Users in AEM](/help/sites-administering/security-service-users.md).